Iran's Military Command Warns Israel Over Continued Attacks in Southern Lebanon

 The warning from Iran's joint military command comes amid reported Israeli military activity targeting Southern Lebanon.
 The statement reflects the broader geopolitical tensions involving Iran, Israel, and Lebanon, with Iran signaling its position on the matter through its highest military coordination body.
 No further operational, diplomatic, or casualty-related details were included in the available source information.

-How might international diplomatic efforts be impacted by this direct military warning?
+How might international diplomatic efforts evolve to prevent an escalation following Iran's direct warning?

-What specific military capabilities could Iran utilize to execute a 'hard response' against Israel?
+What specific military capabilities could Iran utilize to deliver a 'hard response' against Israel?

 like18